September 2, 2014

 Using the Rorschach data, two of the independent experts evaluated the men’s overall adjustment using a 5-point scale.
 They classified two-thirds of the heterosexuals and two-thirds of the homosexuals in the three highest categories of adjustment.
-When asked to identify which Rorschach protocols were obtained from homosexuals, the experts couldn’t do it at a level better than chance.

 A third expert used the TAT and MAPS protocols to evaluate the men’s psychological adjustment.
 As with the Rorschach responses, the adjustment ratings of the homosexuals and heterosexuals did not differ significantly.

 Dr. Hooker concluded from her data that homosexuality is not a clinical entity and that homosexuality is not inherently associated with psychopathology.
 Her findings have since been replicated by other investigators using a variety of research methods.